*Please note this is not financial advice.

 If you own your home and have built up equity, you may be eligible for a home equity loan or line of credit to finance a stairlift purchase.
 Home equity loans allow you to borrow against the value of your home, while home equity lines of credit (HELOCs) provide a revolving line of credit that you can draw from as needed.
 Both options typically offer lower interest rates than personal loans or credit cards, making them a cost-effective way to finance a stairlift.

-4. Government Assistance Programs
+4. Government Assistance Programs and Disabled Facilities Grant

 In some cases, individuals with disabilities or mobility issues may be eligible for government assistance programs to help cover the cost of a stairlift.
 These programs vary depending on age, disability status, and financial need.
 In the UK, schemes such as the Disabled Facilities Grant (DFG) may provide funding or subsidies for stairlift installations.
 Be sure to research available government assistance programs and eligibility requirements in your area.

-5. Charitable Organizations and Grants
+5. Charitable Organisations and Stairlift Grants

 6. Payment Plans with Stairlift Providers